 - The Wildlife Society Bulletin (WSB), a peer-reviewed, scientific publication containing papers related to wildlife management, conservation law enforcement, conservation education, economics, administration, philosophy, ethics and contemporary resource problems.

 The eWildlifer e-newsletter, sent weekly to your inbox, providing you with links to the latest news from TWS headquarters, policy issues that impact wildlife and wild places, updates on activities and conferences from our TWS Local Network of sections and chapters across North America and wildlife news.

 More than 100 TWS Talks from our most recent Annual Conference on a wide variety of wildlife topics.
 Members receive links to two presentations per week in the eWildlifer.

-35% discounts on Wiley scientific books and 30% discounts on TWS books published through Johns Hopkins University Press.
+30% discounts on TWS books published through Johns Hopkins University Press.

 Increasing your network of connections through our TWS Online Network Directory that allows you to search for peers and mentors by location, area of focus and expertise, and more!

 $200 discount on our annual conference registration fee.
 You save more than twice the cost of regular membership dues and nearly five times the cost of student membership dues!